Email Marketing For Authors (Why, How, and Top Tips)

 Communicating with someone over email is more personal than any other form of online marketing.
 This is because you can personalize the emails that you send to your subscribers

-Not only are you able to send readers broadcasts or automated emails, but you can make sequences that send emails based on their interaction with your website or main email campaigns.
+Not only can you send readers broadcasts or automated emails, but you can curate email sequences based on their interaction with your website or main email campaigns.

 Creates connections with your readers